 We believe that our tools and expertise are particularly helpful in analyzing the COVID-19 patient datasets currently being generated, and would welcome approaches from relevant parties, both in the UK and further afield.

 For more information please see below, or contact us at firstname.lastname@example.org.

-Analytics platform now available for COVID-19 coronavirus research community
+Analytics platform made available to research community

 We are now extending our relationships with some of the largest COVID-19 collaborative research projects and are offering free use of our unique analytics platform and support from its data and biomedical science teams to the on-going collaborative efforts of the medical research community in the fight against COVID-19 coronavirus.